Tamerlan Tsarnaev: Katherine Russell

 Tamerlan Tsarnaev's widow, Katherine Russell (a.k.a.
 Karima Tsarnaeva or Katherine Tsarnaeva), was born on February 6, 1989, in Texas.
-She was raised in Rhode Island; her father is an emergency room doctor and her mother is a nurse.
-Their home has been described as nominally Christian and Russell reportedly was not religious "at all" in high school.
+She was raised in Rhode Island.
 She attended North Kingstown High School, and graduated in 2007.
-Her yearbook entry lists her plans as college and the Peace Corps.
-She was remembered for her talent in painting and drawing.

 Tsarnaev and Russell met in 2007 in a nightclub, soon after she started as a communications major at Suffolk University.
-They started dating on and off, and at one point in 2009, Tsarnaev was living with another woman.
+Friends said he would shout at her that she was a "slut".
+They described fights in which Tsarnaev would "fly into rages and sometimes throw furniture or throw things".
 Tamerlan was known to cheat on Russell, and a friend of Russell's told her mother that the relationship was abusive.
-Russell's mother did not like Tamerlan from the first time she met him.
-At Tsarnaev's insistence, Russell converted to Islam in 2008, adopted the hijab, and chose the name Karima after her conversion.
+At Tsarnaev's insistence, Russell converted to Islam in 2008, adopted the hijab, and chose the name Karima.

-Russell dropped out of college in the Spring of 2010 after she became pregnant in her junior year, and the couple married on June 21, 2010, in a 15-minute ceremony in a Dorchester mosque.
-According to the officiant, it was Russell who called and made the arrangements.
-Only two witnesses attended the wedding.
+Russell dropped out of college in the spring of 2010 after she became pregnant.
+The couple married on June 21, 2010, in a 15-minute ceremony in a Dorchester mosque.
+The couple's daughter was born in October 2010.
+At the time of the bombings on April 15, 2013, Russell was living with her husband and daughter in the Norfolk Street family home in Cambridge.